Understanding 19/20 as a Percentage: A thorough look

 -

 Science: Percentage changes are used to describe alterations in quantities over time or under different experimental conditions.
-For instance, a 5% increase in temperature can be vital in chemical reactions or meteorological predictions.
+Here's one way to look at it: a 5% increase in temperature can be vital in chemical reactions or meteorological predictions.

 Beyond 19/20: Mastering Percentage Conversions